 Years of Service Hours

-1 (First anniversary) Pro-rate / up to 80 Hours
+1 (First Anniversary) Pro-rate / up to 80 Hours

 2 80 Hours

 3 88 Hours

 4 96 Hours

 5 104 Hours

 6 112 Hours

 7 120 Hours

 8-10 128 Hours

 11 136 Hours

 12 144 Hours

 13-15 152 Hours

 16 and higher 160 Hours

 - 2. Effective in 2023 and thereafter, the vacation year shall be the payroll calendar year. - 3.
-Effective in the 2023 and 2024 2025 payroll calendar years and thereafter, 53/50-hour employees who have used at least seventy-two (72) vacation hours may receive up to seventy-two (72) hours of vacation stipend in exchange for the same number of vacation hours.
+Effective in the 2025 payroll calendar year and thereafter, 53/50-hour employees who have used at least seventy-two (72) vacation hours may receive up to seventy-two (72) hours of vacation stipend in exchange for the same number of vacation hours.
 The employee must maintain a minimum of one hundred twenty (120) hours in their vacation bank after the exchange.
 The employee must not have received any formal discipline during that payroll calendar year and must have received at least Meet Standards on the most recent annual evaluation.
 The employee may elect to make one written request per payroll calendar year to the Payroll Preparer.
 Written requests must be turned into Finance Payroll on or before the second pay period end date in November.
-The vacation stipend will only be paid in the first paycheck in December of that payroll calendar year. on or before November 15 to receive the seventy-two (72) hours of vacation stipend by the payroll period which includes December 1 of that payroll ealendar year.
-Vacation hours sold will be paid out as pensionable earnings, at the employee's hourly base rate exclusive of any premium or shift assignment pay in effect at the end of the payroll period following the date this form is provided to the department.
-Contribution requests will be irrevocable.

-Effective in 2023 and 2024 the 2025 payroll calendar years and thereafter, 40-hr employees who have used at least twenty-four (24) vacation hours may receive up to twenty-four hours of vacation stipend in exchange for the same number of vacation hours.
+The vacation hours sold will be paid out as pensionable earnings, at the employee's hourly base rate exclusive of any premium or shift assignment pay in effect at the end of the payroll period following the date this form is provided to the department.
+Contribution requests will be irrevocable. - 4.
+Effective in the 2025 payroll calendar years and thereafter, 40-hr employees who have used at least twenty-four (24) vacation hours may receive up to twenty-four hours of vacation stipend in exchange for the same number of vacation hours.
 The employee must maintain a minimum of eighty-six (86) hours in their vacation bank after the exchange.
 The employee must not have received any formal discipline during that payroll calendar year and must have received at least Meet Standards on the most recent annual evaluation.
 The employee may elect to make one written request per payroll calendar year to the Payroll Preparer.
 Written requests must be turned into Finance Payroll on or before the second pay period end date in November.
-The vacation stipend will only be paid in the first paycheck in December of that payroll calendar year. on or before November 15 to receive the twenty-four (24) hours of vacation stipend by the payroll period which includes December 1 of that payroll calendar year.
+The vacation stipend will only be paid in the first paycheck in December of that payroll calendar year.
 Vacation hours sold will be paid out as pensionable earnings, at the employee's hourly base rate exclusive of any premium or shift assignment pay in effect at the end of the payroll period following the date this form is provided to the department.
-Contribution requests will be irrevocable.

-4. All unused vacation balances will be added to the employee's vacation bank and will not exceed 264 hours for 53/50-hour schedule employees and 180 hours for 40-hour schedule employees, at the end of the payroll calendar year. are forfeited at the end of the calendar year, except as determined by the Fire Chief.
+Contribution requests will be irrevocable. - 5.
+All unused vacation balances will be added to the employee's vacation bank and will not exceed 264 hours for 53/50-hour schedule employees and 180 hours for 40-hour schedule employees, at the end of the payroll calendar year.